Sunday

 -

 In the September/October 2010 issue of Scientific American Mind is an article entitled, Inside the Mind of a Psychopath.
-Among other things, the reseachers wrote:
+Among other things, the researchers wrote:

 Aided by EEGs and brain scans, scientists have discovered that psychopaths possess significant impairments that affect their ability to feel emotions, read other people's cues and learn from their mistakes.